benjamin-l-bc/Smart-Bitcoin-Auto-Trading-Bot-based-on-Nerual-Networks/README.md

 <br> quarterly and weekly bitcoin price from OKEX
 <br> asks/bids info and last price from Bitfinex (Will add funding data later)
 <br> USDT OTC price from Huobi.pro
-<br> Emotion from news and forum (Wallstreet.cn and 8btc , will add reddit and CCN later)
+<br> Emotion from news and forum (Wallstreet.cn and 8btc , will add reddit and CCN later)(DELETED due to effeciency reason)

 After the data prediction, will start another project to autotrade the future in OKex thru machine learning result.